hhvm/user-documentation/guides/hack/47-other-features/06-placeholder-variable.md

 $_
 ```

-You can use the placeholder variable operator when iterating over a key/value pair, but you don't care, for example, about the value of that pair.
+You can use the placeholder variable when iterating over a key/value pair, but you don't care, for example, about the value of that pair.

 @@ placeholder-variable-examples/iteration.php.type-errors @@